Siya Kolisi: International career

-He again captained the South African team at the 2023 Rugby World Cup tournament in Paris, France, defeating the old foe, the valiant All Blacks 12–11 in the final to lift the Webb Ellis Cup.
-Kolisi accredited the campaign outcome to the team and the coaches for the super work done and thanks the departing Jacques Nienaber in a powerful three minute speech that left he world agog.
-Going into the final, there was no doubt that whoever wins, shall be the undisputed leader in rugby, with this team having the opportunity to match the New Zealand team of 2011 and 2015 by winning back to back world cups and further to that the winning nation shall be first to an incredible and unprecedented fourth World Cup title.
-With the eventual and epic win, South Africa equally the back-to-back record win set my the New Zealand team of 2011 and 2015 rugby world cups, however the cherry on top was the South Africans became the first nation to a fourth World Cup win, leaving New Zealand as the only nation at three world cups.
-Thus in 2023, Siya Kolisi became the first South Africa captain to lift the Webb Ellis trophy twice and matched Richie McCaw of New Zealand, to being the only two winning captains of all time to lead their nations triumphantly in successive Rugby World Cup campaigns.
+He again captained the South African team at the 2023 Rugby World Cup tournament in Paris, France, defeating the All Blacks 12–11 in the final to lift the Webb Ellis Cup.
+Kolisi credited the outcome to the team and coaches.
+This team had the opportunity to match the New Zealand team of 2011 and 2015 by winning back-to-back World Cups.
+With that win, South Africa matched the back-to-back record win that had been set by the New Zealand teams of the 2011 and 2015 Rugby World Cups.
+South Africa became the first nation to win a fourth Rugby World Cup.
+In 2023, Siya Kolisi became the first South Africa captain to lift the Webb Ellis trophy twice.
+He and Richie McCaw of New Zealand are the only two winning captains of all time to lead their nations in consecutive Rugby World Cup campaigns.

 In November 2025, he earned his 100th cap in a 32–17 victory against France in the 2025 Autumn Nations Series.

-Captaincy achievements

-Siya Kolisi has become the most decorated South African Captain, having won two World Cups back to back in 2019 Japan and 2023 France (equaling the New Zealand team led by Richie McCaw, who also won back to back world cups in 2011 and 2015) as captain.
-Further to that, he now stands alone as the only Springboks Captain to have led South Africa to four consecutive wins against the All Blacks.
-Prior to that he shared the record with former Captain's John Smit (2007) and Felix du Plessis (1949).
-He also has now won as captain, the most trophies in one year (2024) than any other Springboks Captain before him.
-The Qatar Airways Cup, The Mandela Challenge Plate, The Freedom Cup, The Rugby Championship and The Prince William Cup.